jasonsiders/apex-database-layer/README.md

 ---

 ### Building Test Records
-While mocking database operations can provide many benefits, the process of mocking SObject records in the absence of real DML or SOQL can be tedious.
+While mocking database operations can provide many benefits, mocking SObject records in the absence of real DML or SOQL can be tedious.

 The `MockRecord` class addresses many of the pains associated with this process, including:
 - Set read-only fields (including system-level fields)